Rim light photography – lighting technique for dramatic photos

 • The wrong background

-• Unwanted flare
+• Unwanted lens flare

 • Rim light spilling onto the subject’s face